James Jones (basketball, born 1980): Executive career

 With the surprising improvement in the bubble, Jones orchestrated another major trade in November 2020, this time trading Kelly Oubre Jr., Ricky Rubio, Ty Jerome, Jalen Lecque, and a protected 2022 first-round pick to the Oklahoma City Thunder for Abdel Nader and All-Star point guard Chris Paul.
 Jones looked to bolster team depth in the delayed 2020 NBA draft period by selecting Jalen Smith at pick 10 and picking up Jae Crowder, E'Twaun Moore, Langston Galloway, and Damian Jones in the shortened 2020 free agency period in the hopes of ending their decade-long playoff drought.
-The Suns wound up making the 2021 NBA playoffs for the first time since 2010.
+The Suns later made the 2021 NBA playoffs; the team's first postseason appearance since 2010.
 Because of the Suns' dramatic improvement, Jones earned the 2020–21 NBA Executive of the Year Award.
-The Suns would reach the 2021 NBA Finals, but lost the series in 6 games to the Milwaukee Bucks.
+The Suns reached the 2021 NBA Finals, but lost the series in six games to the Milwaukee Bucks.

-After the following season provided the franchise their best regular season record (which included signings of players like JaVale McGee and Bismack Biyombo to improve their center depth), Jones was promoted from general manager to President of Basketball Operations and general manager (through acting team governor Sam Garvin) on November 28, 2022.
+The Suns won a franchise-record 64 regular season games during the 2021–22 season.
+Jones was promoted from general manager to president of basketball operations and general manager on November 28, 2022.
+The Suns finished with a 36–46 record in 2024–25, their first losing season since 2019–20.
+Afterwards Brian Gregory was named the team's new general manager and Jones was demoted to senior advisor.
+On July 9, 2025, Jones left the Suns to become the NBA's executive vice president, head of basketball operations.